The Week Before Christmas

 We took a break from our ice trek and settled down inside the warmth.
 Their hot chocolate was delicious and despite its very Barbie pink interior we enjoyed our break in the Sweet House, which was the English translation of its name.

-The square in front of the church had been cleared of ice and snow, which was much very appreciated, not just by me but also the ogre posing for photographs.
+After delivering her safely back to our room I popped back out to quickly climb the tower of Hallgrimskirkja.
+The square in front of the church had been cleared of ice and snow, which was much very appreciated, not just by me but also the over-sized ogre posing for photographs.

 Inside the church, just to the left, there was an elevator to take everyone almost to the top.
 I came out at the level with the clock face.
-I hadn't notied before that there was a clock on the spire.
+We hadn't noticed before that there was a clock on the spire.

 There were a few more steps to climb up before reaching the very top and the collection of bells.

-But I wasn't up there for any campanology, I was there for the sepctacular views over the city.
+But I wasn't up there for the campanology, I was there for the sepctacular views over the city.
 The belltower was open to the elements, so it was bitterly cold.
 My fingers froze in an instance but I had to keep the gloves off to be able to take the photographs.

 Moving to another window I got a change of view.
 This time towards the frozen Tjörnin lake, with the modern, almost industrial looking, Reykjavik City Hall on its shore.
 A little further away was Landakotskirkja, the Cathedral of Christ the King.